 For internal reasons, Google Cloud increases the TTL counter of packets

-traceroute might provide incomplete results because the TTL doesn't expire on
+might provide incomplete results because the TTL doesn't expire on some of the

-some of the hops.
-Hops that are inside and outside of Google's network might be
+hops.
+Hops that are inside of Google's network might be hidden when you send

 The number of hidden hops varies based on the instance's Network Service Tiers,